Kahssie/hackerrank/README.md

 This is to help keep track of my Hackerrank progression and files 😃

 ## 30 Days Challenge
-For this 30 Days Challenge, I'm practicing with Java!
+For this 30 Days Challenge, I'm practicing with Java/Python!
 Any alternative solutions are not mine unless stated otherwise.

 Days completed: